 - Mini-bid Worksheet-This is an excel spreadsheet.

-- Service Provider Contact List-This is an excel spreadsheet. – updated November, 2020, for Cat 1 only.
-VITA is in the process of conducting replacement contracts for E-rate Cat 2 networking equipment and cabling as of November 2020.
+- Service Provider Contact List-This is an excel spreadsheet. – updated contacts, February 2022, for Category 1 only.

 - Bid Evaluation Template (Word)